 As far as male cats are concerned, these values shift: they actively grow up to 1 year.
 Further, a Scottish male cat can keep insignificantly growing up to 2.5 years.

 From 4 months, your pet is already an adolescent.
 Theoretically, if the female cat lived in the street and went into heat, adult males would perceive her as a sexually mature female and could come into contact with her.
 Similarly, other cats could fight with a large six-month-old male, perceiving him as an equal.

 At six months, a cat adolescent has already gained 70% of its body weight, so it will gain no more than the missing 30% in the future.

-Scottish cats’ height – that is, how tall they are from the floor to the withers when standing on four legs – is around 30 cm.
+Scottish cats’ height — that is, how tall they are from the floor to the withers when standing on four legs — is around 12 inches.
 This is important to consider when choosing a carrier, since it should allow the cat to stand upright, without bending down.
 The same is true for a house-shaped litter box.

 If you exhibit your cat, then not only its general size is important, but the tail and legs length as well.
 In the ideal case, the tip of the tail should reach the shoulder blades if placed along the body.
 The legs shouldn’t be too thick and short, like the ones of the British: remember that Scottish cats’ backbone is lighter and more elegant.

 A Scottish cat’s body size ranges from medium to large, is rectangular — not square, with rounded silhouette, is proportional at the shoulders and croup level.
 An excessively long or massive body is a disadvantage.
 The chest is wide.
 The head is round like a ball, with pronounced whiskers and chin.